 Charlie: Oh no... no...
 NO!!!

 - In the Strong Bad Email "different town", Strong Bad randomly bursts into song while listing all the ways he'd make Free Country USA different.

 Strong Bad: Make the town different, eh Steven?
 Weeeeeeeeeehhhhhhhllllllll...

 And the Stick would be this big ol' tree

 That'd try to eat everybody, except the Cheat and me!

 - The Necro Critic did this once in his review of Call Me Tonight, where he mentions one of the most obvious traits of the anime, to the tune of Ode To Joy.

 "Eighties, Eighties, Nineteen-Eighties, This was made in Eighty-Six!"

-- Mocked by The Nostalgia Critic in his review of Rock-A-Doodle (which in itself is guilty of this) with a brief sendup of this phenomenon: "I'm tal-king! / I'm tal-king! / I'm drin-king / my cof-fee!"
+- Mocked by then Critic in his review of Rock-A-Doodle (which in itself is guilty of this) with a brief sendup of this phenomenon: "I'm tal-king! / I'm tal-king! / I'm drin-king / my cof-fee!"